 Now when I run the CHANGETABLE() code from above, using the more recent change tracking version (476) as a starting point, I get a different result set:

 This is the metadata for all of the changes since version 476, which only includes the two rows updated from the UPDATE statement above.
-Notice that the creation version is null, because this was an insert and not an update.
+Notice that the creation version is null, because this change was an update, not an insert.
 Also, the SYS_CHANGE_COLUMNS value is now populated, though the value doesn’t really show us what has changed (yet).
 This is a good time to talk about the change tracking function CHANGE_TRACKING_IS_COLUMN_IN_MASK().
 This function will check to see if the specified column has been updated since the most recent version.
 Its syntax is a bit quirky, but to check whether the MiddleName was updated, the query would look like this:

 Honestly, I don’t know that I’ve ever used the CHANGE_TRACKING_IS_COLUMN_IN_MASK function.
 It’s a bit of a pain because the syntax is difficult, and you have to run this for each column you want to check.
 Most of my work is in data warehousing, and I’ve run into few cases where I need to know exactly which columns were updated – I just want to know if the row has been updated.
 However, for other scenarios (especially in OLTP), I can see the need for this.

 I’ve demonstrated inserts and updates.
 Let’s look at what a delete would look like.
 Again, I’ll make a note of the current version number – 478 – for the next operation.
 I’ll now delete one row of data:

 Having deleted one row, I’ll run CHANGETABLE() again to see what change tracking reports for this operation.